doziermc/backend-gis-challenge/README.md

 ## Usage
 The calculate properties app can be run locally or in a docker container.

-Pre-requisites:
+Prerequisites:
-- python 3.10 installed and set as your active python version.
+- python 3.10 installed and set as your active python version
 - `virtualenv` and `requests` installed
-- docker installed, if running containerized version.
+- docker installed, if running containerized version

-### local
+### local usage
-1. Create and activate a new python 3.10 virtualenv.
+1. Create and activate a new python 3.10 virtualenv:
 ```bash
 python -m venv env
 source env/bin/activate
 ```

-2. Install project dependencies.
+2. Install project dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-3. To run tests, run
+3. To run tests, run:
 ```bash
 pytest -s --cov
 ```

-4. Start the server
+4. Start the server:
 ```bash
 uvicorn calculate_properties.main:app --reload
 ```